A red brick colonial home in fall, depicting a colonial-style house in an autumnal setting.

 5 Common Types Of Deeds

-When you enter the world of real estate, you will find that it has its own jargon – particularly where real estate and law intersect.
+When you enter the world of real estate, you’ll find that it has its own jargon – particularly where real estate and law intersect.
 It’s important to know exactly what each term means, including the other common types of deeds used in real estate transactions.

 1. General Warranty Deed